Food Safety for Events Workshop

 From popcorn and pretzels to casseroles and cupcakes, the safety of everyone eating at an event relies on workers and volunteers following proper food safety procedures.

+Participants will learn to use four steps—clean, separate, cook, and chill—to ensure food is prepared and served safely.

-Adult and youth volunteers and staff serving food at community events; concession stands, fundraisers, school and church activities, fairs, festivals, etc., are encouraged to register for this free workshop online at https://go.iastate.edu/9DXSC7 or by calling the Fayette County Extension office at 563-425-3331.
+Adult/youth volunteers and staff serving food at community events; concession stands, fundraisers, school or church events, fairs, festivals, etc., are encouraged to register for this free workshop online at https://go.iastate.edu/9DXSC7 or by calling the Fayette County Extension office at 563-425-3331.